effector/effector/docs/glossary.md

 ## Common unit

 Common units can be used to trigger updates of other units.
-There are three common unit types: [store], [event] and [effect]. **When a method accepts units, it means that it accepts events, effects, and stores** a source of reactive updates
+There are three common unit types: [store], [event] and [effect]. **When a method accepts units, it means that it accepts events, effects, and stores** as a source of reactive updates

 ## Purity